TickleThePanda/carpe-dm/src/plans/unbound.md

     an old elven woman who has summoned the characters to her tower.
 ---

-This adventure was planned as a single-session adventure (5-6 hours) for three level 4 players:
+This adventure was planned as a single–session adventure (5–6 hours) for three level 4 players:
- - Meriele, a half-elf rogue
+ - Meriele, a half–elf rogue
  - Elmon, an elf bard
  - Prince Aseir, a human fighter

+The main goal of the adventure is to find and retrieve an amulet for an old elven woman who has summoned the characters to her tower.

 ## The recurring dream